-- Through Q1, the portfolio has achieved 23% of its CY2020 forecast of 1,726,196 MWh and 24% of its CY2020 filed goal of 1,637,572 MWh. - Since its inception in 2008, the ComEd Energy Efficiency Program has saved ComEd customers over \$4.7 billion on their electric bills. - For granular breakout by program, please see the narrative.
+- Despite COVID-19 impacts, through Q2, the portfolio has achieved 46% of its CY2020 forecast of 1,735,198 MWh and 48% of its CY2020 filed goal of 1,637,572 MWh, spending 42% of the annual portfolio budget.
+Barring any unforeseen additional impacts in Q3 or Q4, ComEd is on track to achieve savings targets by year-end. - While this report covers Q2, and reflects spend and energy savings accordingly, within the program narrative sections, there are some notes about steps that have been taken since the end of Q2, in light of COVID-19. - Since its inception in 2008, the ComEd Energy Efficiency Program has saved ComEd customers over \$5 billion on their electric bills. - For granular breakout by program, please see the narrative.